lmb-freiburg/FreiPose/Readme_Label.md

 ## Using the tool

 - 'Mouse wheel': Zooming in and out of the left hand side frames
 - 'Left mouse button', when **not on** any keypoint: Translating the frames shown left, right, up or down.
-(Ususally, used when zoomed in)
+(Usually, used when zoomed in)
 - 'Left mouse button', when **on** any keypoint: Moving keypoint around in a drag'n'drop fashion.
-Ususally, points are dragged from the example view and dropped on the recorded videos, but also refining positions of previously placed keypoints is possible.
+Usually, points are dragged from the example view and dropped on the recorded videos, but also refining positions of previously placed keypoints is possible.
 - 'Right mouse button': Delete the annotation clicked on.
 - 'Shift' + 'Right mouse button': Delete annotations from all views.
 - 'Arrow right', ->: Next frame
 - 'Arrow left', <-: Previous frame
 - 't': Triangulate 2D annotations to 3D
+- 's': Store current annotations to 'anno.json'